Manasanun-1545/API-for-Thai-Robotic-telescope/README.md

 **Note:**

-- Remember to replace `url` and `TRT` with your API address and authentication token.
+- Remember to replace `TRT` with your authentication token.
 - You can adjust the observation parameters, values, and formats in the script.
 - View the results on your TRT observation page or through the provided link: https://trt.narit.or.th/observation.